StrongSad/groupColab/README.md

 Project Ideas

 A github mashed up with Slack & a kanban board.
-Connectiviity and productivity that makes each of the different websites we used for this project one easy source.
+Connectiviity and productivity that makes each of the different websites we used for this project available from one easy source

 //Group assignments
 PM